kreker2112/orders-products-app/README.md

 ### 2. Production

-To create and run containers in production mode:
+To create and run containers in production mode on the host:

-1. **Important**: To avoid conflicts with image loading, ensure the following changes are made before running the production script:
+1. **Important**: To avoid conflicts with image loading for hosting, ensure the following changes are made before running the production script:

    - In the client Dockerfile, update the `ARG VUE_APP_IMAGES_URL` to point to a public URL or domain instead of `http://localhost:8080/images`: